-Debesay has delivered important pioneering work in recent years as she has been applying the efc counselling approach with children and young people.
+Debesay has delivered important pioneering work in recent years as she has also been applying the efc counselling approach with children and young people.

-Senait Debesay is also a member of the trialogical group in Hanover, as well as an efc counsellor for adults.
+Senait Debesay is a founding member of the trialogical group in Hanover, as well as an efc counsellor for adults.
 She is also a trainer and supervisor in efc.

 Experts by experience

-The efc Institute is pleased to have worked and continue to work with a number of different experts by experience in the past and continue to work as part of the efc training/talks team in the future.
+The efc Institute is pleased to have worked and continue to work with a number of different experts by experience as part of the efc trainings/talks team.